Toyohara Kunichika

-Toyohara Kunichika (豊原 国周; 30 June 1835 – 1 July 1900) was a ukiyo-e Japanese woodblock print artist.
+Toyohara Kunichika (豊原 国周; 30 June 1835 – 1 July 1900) was a Japanese woodblock print artist.
 Talented as a child, at about thirteen he became a student of Tokyo's then-leading print maker, Utagawa Kunisada.
 His deep appreciation and knowledge of kabuki drama led to his production primarily of yakusha-e, which are woodblock prints of kabuki actors and scenes from popular plays of the time.

 An alcoholic and womanizer, Kunichika also portrayed women deemed beautiful (bijinga), contemporary social life, and a few landscapes and historical scenes.
 He worked successfully in the Edo period, and carried those traditions into the Meiji period.
 To his contemporaries and now to some modern art historians, this has been seen as a significant achievement during a transitional period of great social and political change in Japan's history.

 Early life and education

-The artist who became known as Toyohara Kunichika was born Ōshima Yasohachi on June 30, 1835, in the Kyōbashi district, a merchant and artisan area of Edo (present-day Tokyo).
+The artist who became known as Toyohara Kunichika was born Ōshima Yasohachi on 30 June 1835, in the Kyōbashi district, a merchant and artisan area of Edo (present-day Tokyo).
 His father, Ōshima Kyujū, was the proprietor of a sentō (public bathhouse), the Ōshūya.
 An indifferent family man, and poor businessman, he lost the bathhouse sometime in Yasohachi's childhood.
 The boy's mother, Arakawa Oyae, was the daughter of a teahouse proprietor.
 At that time, commoners of a certain social standing could ask permission to alter the family name (myōji gomen).
 To distance themselves from the father's failure, the family took the mother's surname, and the boy became Arakawa Yasohachi.